-Here are the 10 steps you’ll need to complete to become a McCombs student in the traditional MPA.
+Here are the 10 steps you’ll need to complete to become a Texas MPA student.

 Complete the MPA pre-enrollment requirements prior to applying.

 Submit a completed online (ApplyTexas) application and pay the application fee.
-Applications to the traditional MPA are accepted for the fall semester only.
-The online application opens in the 1st week of September each year. **An international applicant is defined as a person who is not a citizen or permanent resident of the United States of America.
+Applications are accepted for the fall semester only.
+The online application opens in the first week of September each year.

 Upload your supplemental application materials.
-All application materials, including official test scores, must be received by the final deadline, at the latest.
-Applications that are completed after the submission deadline are considered on a space-available basis only.
+All application materials, including official test scores, must be received by the final deadline.
+Applications that are completed after the deadline are considered on a space-available basis only.

 Have your official GMAT and TOEFL (or IELTS) scores sent directly to The University of Texas at Austin.
-Please review Characteristics of a Strong Application for additional details and UT’s institution codes.
+Review Characteristics of a Strong Application for additional details and UT’s institution codes.

 Wait for the admissions decision.
-Once complete, your application is sent to the MPA admissions office for review.
-The MPA admissions committee will post decisions on the status check site and send out an email with your letter of acceptance or denial within 24 hours of decision.
+Your completed application will be sent to the MPA Program Office for review, and the admissions committee's decision will be posted on the status check site.
 U.S. applications are reviewed on a rolling basis in the order of file completion, beginning with those completed by the early deadline and ending with those completed by the final deadline.
-All international applications are reviewed after the application deadline rather than on a rolling basis.
+International applications are reviewed after the application deadline rather than on a rolling basis.

 Commit to the MPA program.
-If you are admitted, the MPA program will email you the details of how to formally accept your offer of admission, including how to pay the enrollment deposit.
-Important information and the next steps will be covered in the website for new students, your week-long mandatory orientation and your initial advising appointment.
+If you are admitted, the MPA program will send you details on the next steps, including how to formally accept your offer of admission and pay your enrollment deposit.